bitcointranscripts/bitcointranscripts/bitcoinplusplus/onchain-privacy/monero-and-the-privacy-doom-principle-btcpp-cdmx.md

 So they shouldn't have to think about privacy.
 The wallet should just give them that privacy.

-## Chapter 3: The Stream Payment Model and its Impact on Cryptocurrency Privacy
+## The Stream Payment Model and its Impact on Cryptocurrency Privacy

 So to help analyze cryptocurrencies and determine how good the privacy is, I came up with something that I'm calling the stream payment model.
 It's an idea of, it's a model of user behavior that is essentially both practical and like believable.